oluaptarso/dev-the-gathering-smart-contract/README.md

 Here you can find the repository of the smart contract.

-The smart contract project of DEV: The Gathering uses the following tech stack:
+The smart contract of DEV: The Gathering uses the following tech stack:
 - [Hardhat](https://hardhat.org/) - Ethereum development environment for professionals;
 - [Typescript](https://www.typescriptlang.org/) - TypeScript is a strongly typed programming language that builds on JavaScript;
 - [Solidity](https://soliditylang.org/) - Solidity is a statically-typed curly-braces programming language designed for developing smart contracts that run on Ethereum.

-You can check it out the others repositories for the:
+You can check it out the others repositories of the project:
 - [Web Application](https://github.com/oluaptarso/dev-the-gathering-webapp);
 - [Subgraph](https://github.com/oluaptarso/dev-the-gathering-subgraph);
 - [Centralized APIs](https://github.com/oluaptarso/dev-the-gathering-server).